Mirthis/perfi/README.md

 # perfi

-Perfi is a personal finance app that I am building as a personal project to consolidate my full-stack development skills.
+Perfi is a personal finance app that I built as personal project to consolidate my full-stack development skills.
 The app leverage the service provided by [Plaid](https://plaid.com/) to connect to financial institutions and retrieve financial data.
-A list of implmented and planned features can be found below.
+A list of implmented features can be found below.

-Demo version of the app can be found here: [https://perfi-app.herokuapp.com/](https://perfi-app.herokuapp.com/).
+A demo version of the app can be found here: [https://perfi-app.herokuapp.com/](https://perfi-app.herokuapp.com/).

+> Implementation of this app has been abandoned as I think I reached my objective with it and productionizing it would require to go through compliance for managing financial data

 ## Repositories: